 Their response more times than not: “I think we are all set with Facebook, we really don’t think there is value in it.”
-Now, we’d love to go ahead and tell them why they haven’t succeeded in Facebook marketing, but that’s really not our style, so we let the person on the other line know that there is tremendous value in Facebook- as long you do it right.
+Now, I’d love to go ahead and tell them why they haven’t succeeded in Facebook marketing, but that’s really not my style, so I let the person on the other line know that there is tremendous value in Facebook- as long it’s done right.

-Let us tell you: that question without clarification is not a valid question anymore (at least not in the traditional sense).
+Let me tell you: that question, without clarification, is not a valid question anymore (at least not in the traditional sense).

-Okay, so you may not appreciate the ROI of your mother comparison as much as we do.
-So let’s talk about how he also mentions that how you can’t exactly measure the ROI of the ad you spent thousands of dollars on in the monthly magazine you think will work out well for you.
+Okay, so you may not appreciate the ROI of your mother comparison as much as I do.
+So, let’s talk about how Gary V. also mentions how you can’t exactly measure the ROI of the ad you spent thousands of dollars on in the monthly magazine you think will work out well for you.
 You put it in there so people would see your brand, right?
 The magazine has a bazillion monthly subscribers that are going to see it, right?
 Every single one of those subscribers are going to see your ad on page 139, right?
 Wrong.
 There is NO way to tell you how many people ACTUALLY saw your ad.

-But aside from the fact that the analytics are uber fantastic, we’re just going to throw that brand awareness phrase out there again.
+But aside from the fact that the analytics are uber fantastic, I want to reiterate the importance of brand awareness.
 Why?
 Because that, my friends, is the point of developing your Facebook following; seek first to make your target audience aware that you even exist, then create relationships, THEN once you are a trusted name (or the Facebooker has seen your brand slapped across some excellent, relevant content several times) you can cultivate those relationships in whatever sales goals you have.

-Phew, now that we got that off of our chest, here are some of the other things we are asked by brands who are not wanting to pay into (see what we did there?) the social media hype.
+Phew, now that I got that off of my chest, here are some of the other things I’m asked by brands who are not wanting to buy into the social media hype.

 “I have a very select audience I’m trying to reach, can Facebook even get to them?”
-The short answer is yes, but you should really pay attention to the longer answer, which is also yes.
-You can certainly reach your target audience pretty easily with someone who is experienced in Facebook advertising (hi, that’s us!), but you also need to keep in mind that an expanded audience isn’t a bad idea.
+The short answer is yes, but you should really pay attention to the longer answer…. which is also yes.
+You can certainly reach your target audience by hiring someone who is experienced in Facebook advertising (hi, that’s me!), but you also need to keep in mind that an expanded audience isn’t a bad idea.
 Case in point: you want to target people who buy luxury homes.
-Instead of only targeting consumers who are already in that space, why would you not target the people who may be buying their “move-up” home (starter luxury home?) in the next few years?
+Instead of only targeting consumers who are already in that space, why not target the people who may be buying their “move-up” home (starter luxury home?) in the next few years?

 “Is Facebook really that important?
 We’ve been fine without it….”
 Honestly, people.
 Listen, you may be fine without Facebook for now.
 But here’s the thing, this media giant has over 2 billion users, many that use it EVERY day.
-Why would you NOT throw some marketing dollars at that?!
+Why wouldn’t you throw some marketing dollars at that?!
 If you are spending the money on local print ads, make the investment to be on Facebook and run Facebook ads.
-Our lowest priced package includes ad spend dollars because we believe in the power of Facebook advertising.
+In fact, with every client I have, I include ad spend dollars because I believe in the power of Facebook advertising.

 Still aren’t convinced?
-What happened to Borders, Kodak, Blockbuster, and Filene’s?
-They became the poster children for brands that went out of business as a direct result of the failure to adapt to technology.
+Think of what happened to Borders, Kodak, Blockbuster, and Filene’s.
+These (former) businesses became the poster children for brands that went out of business as a direct result of the failure to adapt to technology.
 Don’t let that be you.